Skip to main content

 Course overview

-Extend your design practice, exploring innovative techniques and sustainable ways of designing.
+Extend your design practice by exploring innovative techniques and sustainable design approaches.
 Deepen your understanding of communication design from a cultural and ethical standpoint.
 Build essential business management and collaborative skills to thrive in the industry or launch your own creative enterprise.
 Gain expertise in planning and implementing your own design project and put your skills into practice through real-world industry experience.
-Develop your research and critical thinking skills to prepare you for an advanced professional career or further study.
+Graphic communication designers work across fields including advertising and marketing, publishing and media, digital design, retail, entertainment, education and more.

 Key facts